EyadAmgad/cv-kmeans-img/README.md

-# Save the README content as a Markdown file

-readme_content = """
 ## KMeans Image Clustering with Color Segmentation

 This project implements the **K-Means clustering algorithm from scratch** to segment an image into **3 color-coded clusters** using: